EvanSkiStudios/Raccoon-Mischief/README.md

 * Cake To Slices > 1 Cake
 * You can Uncraft Netherwart blocks
 * Added Horse Armor recipes
-* Crafting tables are now crafted like vanilla chests
+* Crafting tables are now crafted with cobblestone
-* Chests are now crafted like vanilla crafting tables
-* Furnaces are crafted like vanilla crafting tabeles but with cobblestone
+* Furnaces are crafted like vanilla crafting tabeles
-* Trapped chests are crafted like the new chest recipe but with a tripwire hook, or just a chest with a hook

 ## Effects
 * The server will make an random player ask RekNepZ_HBK what the room code is, at random times